-- 1.17 "NON-COLLECTIVELY BARGAINED EMPLOYEE" shall mean an Employee who is not a Collectively Bargained Employee. - 1.18 "NONHIGHLY-COMPENSATED EMPLOYEE" shall mean an Employee who is not a Highly-Compensated Employee. - 1.19 "NORMAL RETIREMENT DATE" shall mean the date a Participant attains age fifty-nine and one-half (591⁄2). - 1.20 "PARTICIPANT" shall mean any Employee who has satisfied the eligibility requirements of Article Two and who is participating in the Plan. - 1.21 "PLAN" shall mean the Northern California Carpenters 401(k) Plan, as set forth herein and as may be amended from time to time. - 1.22 "PLAN YEAR" shall mean the twelve (12)-consecutive month period beginning September 1 and ending August 31. - 1.23 "SUBSCRIPTION AGREEMENT" shall mean an agreement between an Employer and the Trustees that permits elective deferrals pursuant to Section 3.1 and Employer contributions pursuant to Section 3.2 (as may be required). - 1.24 "TRUST" shall mean the Trust Agreement entered into between one or more employer associations and the Union, together with any amendments thereto.
+- 1.17 "NON-COLLECTIVELY BARGAINED EMPLOYEE" shall mean an Employee who is not a Collectively Bargained Employee. - 1.18 "NONHIGHLY-COMPENSATED EMPLOYEE" shall mean an Employee who is not a Highly-Compensated Employee. - "NORMAL RETIREMENT DATE" shall mean the date a Participant attains age fifty-nine and one-half (591⁄2). - 1.20 "PARTICIPANT" shall mean any Employee who has satisfied the eligibility requirements of Article Two and who is participating in the Plan. - 1.21 "PLAN" shall mean the Northern California Carpenters 401(k) Plan, as set forth herein and as may be amended from time to time. - 1.22 "PLAN YEAR" shall mean the twelve (12)-consecutive month period beginning September 1 and ending August 31. - 1.23 "SUBSCRIPTION AGREEMENT" shall mean an agreement between an Employer and the Trustees that permits elective deferrals pursuant to Section 3.1 and Employer contributions pursuant to Section 3.2 (as may be required). - 1.24 "TRUST" shall mean the Trust Agreement entered into between one or more employer associations and the Union, together with any amendments thereto.
 "Trust Fund" shall mean any and all property held by the Trustees pursuant to the Trust Agreement, together with income therefrom.

-- 1.25 "TRUSTEES" shall mean the Board of Trustees, Northern California Carpenters 401(k) Plan and any successors thereto. - 1.26 "UNION" shall mean the Carpenters 46 Northern California Counties Conference Board. - 1.27 "VALUATION DATE" shall mean each day on which the New York Stock Exchange is open for business.
+- 1.25 "TRUSTEES" shall mean the Board of Trustees, Northern California Carpenters 401(k) Plan and any successors thereto. - 1.26 "UNION" shall mean the Carpenters 46 Northern California Counties Conference Board, on behalf of itself and on behalf of the Northern California Carpenters Regional Council and its affiliated Local Unions. - 1.27 "VALUATION DATE" shall mean each day on which the New York Stock Exchange is open for business.